LLM Defeated in Open-ended Problems

 The Post-Training Flaw

+When faced with a difficult optimization task lacking a strict, immediate verifier, the model resorts to a “lazy” strategy.
 Instead of doing the grueling work of designing a universally stable improvement, it speculates.
-It utilizes unstable, point-cheating tricks that create the illusion of problem-solving but completely shatter under the pressure of strong, worst-case test data.
-The model effectively hit a cognitive ceiling, opting for mathematical hallucination rather than acknowledging the limits of its reasoning.
+It chooses unstable, point-cheating tricks that create the illusion of problem-solving but performs terribly under the pressure of strong, worst-case test data.
+The model effectively hit a cognitive ceiling, opting for giving an incorrect optimization rather than acknowledging the limits of its reasoning.

 Real-World Implications